tryolabs/norfair/README.md

     video.write(frame)
 ```

+The video and drawing tools use OpenCV frames, so they are compatible with most Python video code available online.

 ## Motivation

 Trying out the latest state of the art detectors normally requires running repositiories which weren't intended to be easy to use.
 These tend to be repositories associated with a research paper describing a novel new way of doing detection, and they are therefore intended to be run as a one-off evaluation script to get some result metric to publish on their particular research paper.
 This explains why they tend to not be easy to run as inference scripts, or why extracting the core model to use in a stand alone way isn't always trivial.

 Norfair was born out of the need to quickly add a simple layer of tracking over a wide range of newly released SOTA detectors.
 For this reason it was designed to seamlessly be plugged into a complex, highly coupled code base, with minium effort.
-Norfair provides a series of independent but compatible tools, which you can pick and chose to use in your project.
+Norfair provides a series of modular but compatible tools, which you can pick and chose to use in your project.

 ## Installation